Correspondence between F. Takano and S. Gompers |

 You may have read that I have been elected by the American Federation of Labor to attend the British Trade Union Congress which convene in Cardiff, Wales Sept.
 2nd.
 Of course, I shall return here about the middle of October and begin preparation for the next annual convention of the A. F. of L. which will be in session in New York City December 9th.

-By the way, will you return to the United States by that time?
-If so it would give me pleasure to see that an invitation was extended you to read a paper before the convention.
-Let me know in reply to this.
 If you could send your answer so that it could reach me in London by the end of September, then address it to me c/o Mr. Samuel Wood 19 Buckingham St. London.
 Otherwise send your answer to 28 Lafayette Place, New York City.

 As per your request I shall ask my successor to send you the "Federationist" from the time you failed to receive them.

 I am sure you use your best judgement to do what you can and begin at the right time to disseminate a better knowledge and feeling among the wage workers of Japan for their organization and self protection.
-The movement in Formosa, Japan is somewhat incomprehensible to many here and a little explanation on that point if you could give it would be a pleasure to me and a number of friends.

-Pardon me if I cannot discuss the change in the personal of the Executive head of the A. F. of L. You can readily understand that delicacy forbid me to more than refer to it.
-I thank you however for your very kind consideration of my devotion to the great cause of labor.
+Pardon me if I cannot discuss the change in the personal of the Executive head of the A. F. of L.

 With kind wishes to you and hoping to hear from you at your earliest convenience, I am.